sreedevk/dot/README.md

 ## The Dot Project

 This is a collection of my dot configuration files.
+The goal of this project is to make a very minimal & self contained configuration repository for Arch
+(& Arch Based) Linux Installations.
+Usage of external plugins have been kept to a very minimum.

+### What's in the box?
+Truck loads of configurations, bash scripts, development tools & plugins.
+Checkout the Wiki directory on the project to learn more about each software configured under the dot project.
+There is also an installer included with the project (WIP).

+### Screenshots

   Alacritty + Tmux           |  Neovim
   :-------------------------:|:-------------------------: